thenewvector/identifying-depression-with-rst/README.md

 * Sentence splitting: Text is divided into sentences using either NLTK’s punkt tokenizer or a user-provided splitter.
 * Token budget enforcement: Sentences (and -- potentially -- rare, very long words) are checked against the model’s tokenization budget (512* tokens including the special tokens like CLS and EOF).
 "Rogue cases" of single sentences that exceed this budget are split.

->\* Update: had to bump it down from 512 to a saf*er* 500, because the tokenizer of the RST parser apparently tokenizes differently and some resulting segments, though below the 512 budget with this tokenizer here (from the "sberbank-ai/sbert_large_nlu_ru" model), exceeded the 512 limit downstream when processed by the RST parser.
+>\* Update 1: had to bump it down from 512 to a saf*er* 500, because the tokenizer of the RST parser apparently tokenizes differently and some resulting segments, though below the 512 budget with this tokenizer here (from the "sberbank-ai/sbert_large_nlu_ru" model), exceeded the 512 limit downstream when processed by the RST parser.

+>\* Update 2: had to lower the token bugget a few more times to a safe 360, which results in segments that don't cause the parser downstream to panic (over spans exceeding the 512-token limit)

 * Semantic splitting: Longer passages are recursively split at low-similarity valleys (based on sentence embeddings), so that resulting chunks are both under the token limit and semantically coherent.
 * Output: A list of text segments, each safely processable by downstream RST parsers.